DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 * **Minimum and ELSI** combines the **Minimum** questionnaire with questions on handling sensitive data or personal data or requiring ethical pre-application.

-#### Advanced setup of questionnaire
+#### Advanced questionnaire setup
 Instead of starting with one of the pre-defined project templates, it is also possible to configure them and additional options based on the underlying knowledge model.
+Follow the instructions below if you are using the [ELIXIR Norway DSW instance]((https://elixir.no/services-2/data-stewardship-wizard).

+To use one of the above described templates:
+* Start with *From knowledge model* and select **Norwegian DSW Knowledge Model**
+* In the next step, select *Filter by question tags* and then combine the tags **RCN/ Science Europe** or **minimum** with **ELSI** (Ethical and legal aspects, ELSI = **E**thical, **L**egal and **S**ocial **I**mplications") and/ or **HPC** (for computationally demanding projects).

+{% include image.html file="dsw_advanced.png" caption="View: Advanced setup" alt="Advanced setup allows to customize questionnaire based on question tags.
+Selected tags on the screenshot: Science Europe/RCN and ELSI." %}

 Advanced users can customize the questionnaire within the framework of the knowledge model, select questions by tags, and configure the document template and other settings.
 It is also possible to transfer ("migrate") answers between the questionnaire variants.
 Contact [support staff at your institution](/pages/support_00_local_disc) for support.

-To use one of the above described templates, combine the tags Science Europe/RCN or Minimum with ELSI (Ethical and legal aspects, ELSI = **E**thical, **L**egal and **S**ocial **I**mplications") and/ or HPC (computationally demanding projects, HPC = High-performance computing).\

-Other available tags for customization or specific needs:
+Other available tags for additional customization or specific needs:
 * umbrella DMP: Selection of questions for umbrella DMPs
 * for internal use: maDMP, IT security, cross institutional project, Horizon Europe